 Everything is negotiable.
 A debt settlement occurs when a creditor or debt collector agrees to settle a debt for an amount less than what is owed.
 Why would a creditor agree to do this?
 A creditor’s main goal is to receive payments on debts.
 They require these payments to maintain liquidity and continue lending to other consumers.

-If a debtor has exhausted all options and has proven that they cannot make regular payments, it may be in the best interest of the creditor to negotiate some rather no payment.
+If a borrower is experiencing financial hardship and has exhausted all options and has proven that they cannot make regular payments, it may be in the best interest of the creditor to negotiate some rather no payment.

 Debt Consolidation and Settlement with Accredited Debt Relief